Balzan prizes of nearly $1 million awarded for democracy studies and advances in leukemia treatment

-MILAN (AP) — American historian Josiah Ober, whose studies of Athenian democracy provide insights into current political crises, and U.S. immunologist Carl H. June, whose work on gene-modified cell therapy offers hope for future cures of autoimmune diseases, were awarded the 2025 Balzan Prizes.
+MILAN (AP) — American historian Josiah Ober, whose studies of Athenian democracy provide insights into current political crises, and U.S. immunologist Carl H. June, who works on gene-modified cell therapy that offers hope for future cures of autoimmune diseases, were among four winners of the 2025 Balzan Prizes announced Monday.

-The Switzerland-based Balzan Foundation makes four awards each year in the humanities and hard sciences, announced in the northern Italian city of Milan.
-Winners receive 800,000 Swiss francs (about $940,000), half of which must be used to support projects by young researchers.
-The prizes will be presented in Bern, Switzerland on Nov.
+The Switzerland-based Balzan Foundation makes four awards each year in the humanities and hard sciences.
+Winners receive a total of 800,000 Swiss francs (about $940,000), half of which must be used to support projects by young researchers.
+The awards were announced in the northern Italian city of Milan and will be presented in Bern, Switzerland, on Nov.
 14.

-The other recipients were Rosalind Krauss, a Columbia University art historian cited for her role in establishing the field of contemporary art history, and French physicist Christophe Salomon, for his work revolutionizing the ultra-precise measurement of time, the Balzan Foundation announced Monday.
+The other recipients were Rosalind Krauss, a Columbia University art historian cited for her role in establishing the field of contemporary art history, and French physicist Christophe Salomon, for his work revolutionizing the ultra-precise measurement of time, according to the Balzan Foundation.

-Ober, a classics professor at Stanford University and a senior fellow at the Hoover Institution, was cited for “groundbreaking research” identifying factors behind the success of Athenian democracy, and drawing comparisons with the present day, the foundation said.
+Ober, the American historian, is a classics professor at Stanford University and a senior fellow at the Hoover Institution.
+He was cited for “groundbreaking research” identifying factors behind the success of Athenian democracy, and drawing comparisons with the present day, the foundation said.

 “The relevance of the topic is more than obvious, because it is clear in recent times that the Western form of democracy, long considered a model for ideal government, is truly in crisis, adding to the desire to study historic precedents to better understand the deep social and cultural transformations under way,’’ said Christoph Riedweg, a Swiss scholar who read the citations.